 Our middle and high school Clubs encourage girls to impact their community in a positive way through code.
 Girls are able to engage in fun and simple online coding tutorials, build community through interactive activities, and learn about inspiring role models.
 The girls then work in teams to build a culminating Girls Who Code Project, where they use coding skills to solve a real world problem they care about.

-See our calendar for our Spring and Summer meeting times.
+See our calendar for our upcoming meeting times.

 Useful Links for Filing Your 2018 Tax Returns